UFO-Tech/file-system/README.md

 License
 -------

-This library is available under the MIT license.
+This library is available under the GPL-2.0+ license.

 [Composer]: http://getcomposer.org/